 What is SMYAL?

-SMYAL is a safe space for LGBTQ youth and their allies!
-We provide after-school programming at our Youth Center, located just steps from the Eastern Market metro station, and work with other community organizations for special events throughout the area.
+For 30 years, SMYAL has been a safe space for LGBTQ youth and their allies!
+We provide after-school programming at our youth center, located just steps from the Eastern Market metro station, and work with other community organizations for special events throughout the area.